KlaidasKaralevicius/Big_Data_Project_1/README.md

 ## Extra info
 - **run_pipeline** is script written to run on Windows git bash (for linux 'python' need to be changed to 'python3')
 - **write_to_excel** needs *openpyxl* which can be installed running - pip install openpyxl
+- writing from text file to excel is not calculated in the completion time